If your law school or organization has an institutional subscription, then you can access Quimbee for free.

-How do I get my free account?
+How do I access my free account?

 All I see is the option to sign up for a free 7-day trial.
 How do I fix this?

 If you're using the standard sign-up page, you will only see the 7-day trial for individual subscribers.
+Do not sign up here.

 Which schools have institutional accounts with Quimbee?